sbt/website/src/reference/04-Howto/03-Howto-Generating-Files.md

 Change `Compile` to `Test` to make it a test source.

-**NOTE:** You should cache generated sources for efficiency to avoid regenerating them in every build.
-You can use `sbt.Tracked.{ inputChanged, outputChanged }` for it.
+**NOTE:** For the efficiency of the build, `sourceGenerators` should avoid regenerating source files upon each call, and cache based on the input values using `sbt.Tracked.{ inputChanged, outputChanged }` etc instead.

 By default, generated sources are not included in the packaged source artifact.
 To do so, add them as you would other mappings.
 See